manuelsinn/blog/content/posts/finance-tracker.md

 ---
-title: "Building a minimalist expense tracker with Python"
+title: "How I track my finances with Python (as a minimalist)"
 date: 2020-03-01T09:35:01+01:00
 authors:
     - Manuel Sinn